 In June 1942, Japan invaded and occupied Kiska and Attu, the westernmost islands of Alaska's Aleutian Chain, an archipelago of 69 islands stretching some 1,200 miles across the North Pacific Ocean toward Russia's Kamchatka Peninsula.
 From a strategic perspective, Japan wanted to close what they perceived as America's back door to the Far East.
 For thousands of years, the islands have been inhabited by a resourceful indigenous people called Aleuts.
 During the Russian-American Period (1733 to 1867), when Alaska was a colonial possession of Russia, Russian fur-seekers decimated Aleut populations through warfare, disease, and slavery.

-With only the clothes on their backs, 881 Aleuts from nine different island villages were forced aboard the USS Delarof and transported to dilapidated abandoned salmon canneries where the roofs and walls had holes, the windows and doors were broken, and the floors were so rotten that people fell through them.
-There was no electricity, sanitation, or running water.
+All told, 881 Aleuts from nine different island villages were transported to abandoned salmon canneries where some roofs and walls had holes, some windows and doors were broken, and some floors were rotted.
+Electricity, sanitation and running water were scant – or nonexistent.

 In May 1943, the United States government even enslaved many of the men from the Pribilof Islands.
 The government threatened that none of the Aleuts would ever be allowed to go home (even after the war) if the men didn't "volunteer" to harvest fur seals for the war effort.
 By international treaty, only Native Pribilovians could harvest fur seals.
 They were told the furs would be made into liners for aviation jackets and helmets for American pilots and bomber crews, which was a lie.
 The men spent the summer sealing season on the tiny Pribilof Islands clubbing over 125,000 seals.
 The government sold the furs to the Fouke Fur Company of St. Louis, Mo., for $1.5 million in profits, all of which went straight into the government's coffers.